Wordle Answer Today — January 27: See Hints & Solution

 What Is Today’s Wordle Hint?

-The Wordle hint for January 27, 2025, is: To redirect or push something aside, often used in medical or technical contexts.
+The Wordle hint for January 28, 2025, is: A condition often associated with elevated body temperature.

 What Letter Does Today’s Wordle Start With?